 After drawing from a young age (especially horses!) and attending art college in my teens, unfortunately life and the need to eat meant I did not follow a full time artist career.
 Working at several different types of jobs, including grocery, postwoman and Accounts Manager and working even harder at being a Mum, I eventually returned to painting a few years ago.
-I worked in acrylics and watercolours initially but found pastels to be the perfect medium to paint with.
+I worked in acrylics and watercolours initially but found pastels to be my perfect medium to paint with.

-But now I am really pleased to say that after recently changing my diet completely and sticking to a strict regime of NO sugar, NO processed foods and staying with all fresh natural ingredients, they have reduced drastically and appear to have almost disappeared altogether.
-Painting helps considerably take your mind off pain and I know of many artists that paint to help some sort of pain condition like a trauma or life affecting illness.
+After changing my diet completely and sticking to a strict regime of no sugar, no processed foods and staying with all fresh natural ingredients, they reduced drastically.
+Painting helps considerably take your mind off pain and I see many artists that paint to help some sort of pain condition like a trauma or life affecting illness.

 With mental awareness now being so prominent in the media and programming, you will probably have seen that Art therapy is used for a wide-spectrum of conditions and illnesses.
 For example, it can help with the following:

 Bereavement and loss